 - Neurological Causes (Hypothyroidism, MS, Vitamin B12 Deficiency, Cervical Spondylosis)

-Are you searching for a hand doctor?
+Are you looking for a Hand Doctor?

 - Chiropractic: A gentle joint manipulation or hand/finger adjustment to correct the misalignment is provided.
 Various types of manipulations are available – manual manipulation, Cox decompression distraction manipulation or instrument adjustment.
 Other treatment/technique options for hand pain include heat or ice therapy, ultrasound, trigger point therapy, stretches, etc. In addition, a splint or support may be recommended.